 Removing the flesh of the Jackfruit is a little bit time consuming, but not a big deal overall.
 Cooking it however, that's where the challenge is.
 And not because it's difficult, or takes a long time.
 It's the SMELL.

 I always thought Durian (jackfruit's almost identical twin) was the smelly one...
 I was totally wrong.
 And I learned that the hard way.
 I could smell it a little bit while prepping it, but it wasn't too bad.
 But the second it hit the pan, OH MY GOODNESS.
 I know I'm more sensitive to smells than most people.
 But believe me when I tell you, this was BAD.
 The best way I can describe is a combination of trash left outside on a hot day and dirty gym clothes.
 And not only it invaded the entire first floor of my house, but it lasted for days.
 I could not get rid of it!

-- ½ tbsp olive oil
+- 1 tsp olive oil

-- 7oz packaged unseasoned shredded jackfruit
+- 7oz packaged unseasoned shredded jackfruit or canned jackfruit

 - 1 tbsp chopped cilantro

 - ⅔ cup canned black beans, rinsed and drained

 - 6 corn and/or wheat tortillas of your choice (we used 45 calorie low carb whole wheat tortillas)

 - ⅔ cup regular or vegan Mexican blend shredded cheese